 The most frightening monsters are the ones that we create.
-And though plastic does not fit in with the typical image of a sharp-fanged, clawed and horned creature, it truly is a nightmare humanity has created over the past half-century.
-Our careless use of plastic has not only endangered the ecosystem we live in, but is also poisoning us and threatens our very survival.
+And although plastic does not fit in with the typical image of a sharp-fanged, clawed, and horned creature, it truly is a nightmare humanity has created over the past half-century.
+Our careless use of plastic and the menace of plastic we have created has not only endangered the ecosystem we live in, but is also poisoning us and threatens our very survival.

 It was in the 1950s that humanity discovered the miracle of plastic.
 The cheapness, strength, and durability of plastic quickly made it a darling among many industries, from packaging to construction, storage, and more.
 We knew plastic would last for a long time, but chose to be blind to the consequences of such a long-lasting material.
 More than 50 years later, humanity is now stuck with billions of tons of plastic it has no idea how to get rid of.

 Receive selected content straight into your inbox.

 “It lasts a really long time… It doesn’t biodegrade.
 So, it just sits there… We have statistics reaching all the way back to the dawn of plastic mass production in 1950.
 And if we add it all together, it’s 8.3 billion metric tons.
 So, if we take that and spread it out evenly over California, the entire state of California would be covered.
 And that would be an ugly sight,” Roland Geyer, professor of environmental science at UC Santa Barbara, said in an interview with CBS News.

 And it is not just the land that we have polluted with plastic.
 The oceans too have not been spared.
 The menace of plastic not only threatens aquatic habitats, but eventually gets on our dinner table as poison.